-We started the project by conducting research.
 We had a few meetings with the client and we analyzed the organization.
 We already had some assumptions and ideas on how to improve and promote the passport.
 We visited an Air Force Base where we conducted interviews with employees with different functions from various departments across the organization.
 We verified our assumptions and discovered new insights.
 To acquire a deeper understanding of the safety issues that employees (might) face, we asked questions about safety on the work floor, what employees think about an instruction booklet on safety, and what they think about existing safety campaigns.

 Back at our university, we organized a brainstorm session.
 We came up with many ideas to promote or change the safety passport: from billboards to theatre performances and from posters to virtual reality.
 We prioritized the ideas, selected our best and favorites, and started working on three concepts.